FallenStar08/FallenStar-s-Pretty-Reddit/Readme.md

 -   sort panel for comment section ✅
 -   fix flairs ✅
 -   option to show/hide vanilla sorting options if using the panel
--   font options (monaspace poggers?) 🚧
+-   font options (monaspace poggers?)
+-   fix ugly expando buttons on posts 🚧

 ### Contributing